Code-the-Dream-School/node-essentials/lessons/lesson3-express-concepts.md

 The res object has the following methods:

-res.status()  This sets the HTTP status code res.cookie()  Causes a Set-Cookie header to be attached to the response. res.setHeader() Sets a header in the response res.json()    When passed a JavaScript object, this method converts the object to JSON and sends it back to the originator of the request res.send()    This sends plain text data, or perhaps HTML.
+- res.status() : This sets the HTTP status code
+- res.cookie() : Causes a Set-Cookie header to be attached to the response
+- res.setHeader() : Sets a header in the response
+- res.json() : When passed a JavaScript object, this method converts the object to JSON and sends it back to the originator of the request
+- res.send() : This sends plain text data, or perhaps HTML

 ## **3.8 Built-in vs. Custom Middleware**